How to Buy Textbooks

 You will receive an email acknowledgement that your order has been successfully submitted to the Store.
 If picking up in the Store, wait for the second email, entitled Order Confirmation, which indicates that your order has been packed.
 Please allow 24 to 48 hours for processing.
 Before coming to the Store, check the posted hours for Textbook Pick-Up.
 Please have your 4-digit order number ready when picking up in the store, and on all correspondence.

-Note that a credit card is required for every online order, regardless of TAP balance: Even if TAP is chosen as the primary form of payment, the website requires that the student enter a credit card as a secondary form of payment, in case the order exceeds the student’s available TAP balance or includes a shipping charge.
+A credit card is required for every online order, regardless of TAP balance: Even if TAP is chosen as the primary form of payment, the website requires that the student enter a credit card as a secondary form of payment, in case the order exceeds the student’s available TAP balance or includes a shipping charge.

 If your completed order was charged to your credit card instead of TAP: If your order was charged to your credit card, and you still have a TAP credit balance, you may have made a mistake when attempting to choose TAP Funds as your primary form of payment.
 Unfortunately, by law the Store is not allowed to change the tender on an order.
 The easiest way to change the tender is to bring the books with receipt to the Store, to be returned and then charged to a different tender.
+If that isn't possible, email the Store at [email protected] with your 4-digit order number to discuss changing your form of tender.

 If you have a question about your order, email [email protected] with your question and your 4-digit order number.